Indian doctors urge delay of Delhi marathon as pollution surges

 The air quality index, which measures the concentration of poisonous particulate matter, has hit 331 in parts of Delhi on a scale where anything above 100 is considered unhealthy by the Central Pollution Control Board.

-Officials said the burning of some crop stubble in the northern states of Punjab and Haryana caused pollution levels to rise, even though the practice was banned and federal authorities have threatened to punish anyone doing so.
+Officials said the burning of some crop stubble in the northern breadbasket states of Punjab and Haryana drove up pollution levels, even though the practice was banned and federal authorities have threatened to punish offenders.

 The Heart Care Foundation of India said runners were at risk of lung infections and other complications from the deteriorating air.